GoGoKo699/Hopf-ansatz/README.md

 pip install numpy scipy matplotlib
 ```

-Optional package for circuit-level checks:
+Optional package for explicit circuit-level checks:

 ```bash
 pip install qibo
 ```

-`qibo` is only needed for optional circuit checks in `hopf_utils.py` and for the standalone circuit-safeguard script `VQE_qibo.py`.
+`qibo` is used by optional circuit checks in `hopf_utils.py` and by `VQE_qibo.py` when running the explicit Qibo sampler.
 The synthetic data-generation, diagnostic, CNOT-count, and plotting scripts do not require Qibo.

-## Synthetic tasks

-Each task is scrambled by a fixed real orthogonal circuit.
-This prevents the optimizers from exploiting an obvious computational-basis target.
-### VQE tasks

-**`VQE-1`: Parent Hamiltonian**

-Minimizes the parent-Hamiltonian gap for a scrambled target state.
-This is the direct target-state recovery task.

-**Objective:** minimize one minus the squared target overlap.

-**Stress feature:** direct scrambled target-state recovery.

-**`VQE-2`: Scrambled Hamming spectrum**

-Minimizes a diagonal Hamming-distance spectrum after conjugation by the real scrambler.

-**Objective:** minimize the scrambled Hamming-spectrum energy.

-**Stress feature:** a structured diagonal spectrum hidden by a real orthogonal circuit.

-**`VQE-3`: Small-gap spectrum**

-Minimizes a scrambled diagonal Hamiltonian with one ground state, one nearby excited state, and all other levels at unit energy.

-**Objective:** minimize the scrambled small-gap Hamiltonian energy.

-**Stress feature:** a small spectral gap of `1e-2` near the optimum.

-### Metrology-inspired tasks

-**`MET-1`: Single-target Fisher**

-Optimizes a nonlinear fixed-readout Fisher proxy for a scrambled target state.

-**Objective:** minimize one minus the squared Fisher proxy.

-**Stress feature:** nonlinear single-target fixed-readout objective.

-**`MET-2`: QFI superposition**

-Optimizes normalized pure-state QFI for a scrambled diagonal generator.

-**Objective:** maximize normalized QFI, equivalently minimize the normalized-QFI gap.

-**Stress feature:** the optimum is an equal superposition of the extremal generator eigenstates.

-**`MET-3`: Balanced Fisher**

-Optimizes a nonlinear two-target Fisher soft-min objective.

-**Objective:** minimize the balanced two-target Fisher gap.

-**Stress feature:** the optimum requires balanced overlap with two scrambled target states.

-Lower cost or gap is better in all diagnostic summaries.

 ## Optimizer modes